JVKdouk/ece3011-director/README.md

 It is important to notice that the server **DOES NOT** start when all robots are connected.
 This is a design choice to allow for fine-grained control of the server behavior.

+The server can be run in echo mode with the `-m echo` argument.
+Whenever a connection happens in this mode, the server replies to the robot will all of its lines as an array (LINES command followed by all lines in the data property).
+If you issue a command to the server, it will simply echo the command back to you via the "ECHO" command.

 ## Running the Client

 Running the client involves the same procedure as above.
 The client is a simple demonstration of the director.
 You can use it as a basis for the design of your solution.
-Once you get a line, using the client, use the `complete` command to send the `LINE_COMPLETE` message event.
-In your design, your robot should emit this command once your work is complete.
+Once you get a line, using the client, use the `complete` cli command to send the `LINE_COMPLETE` message event.
+In your design, your robot should emit this command once work is complete.

 To change the local server address, update the HOST variable in `client/client.ts`.
 To change the robot_id, edit ROBOT_ID variable in `client/client.ts`.